Butterflies India

-Butterflies is a registered voluntary organization that has been operating in Delhi since 1989.
-The organization focuses on assisting vulnerable children, particularly those on the streets.
-By employing a rights-based and participatory methodology, Butterflies aims to provide education and life skills to these children.
+Butterflies is a non-governmental organisation based in New Delhi, India, founded in 1989 by Rita Panicker.
+The organisation works with vulnerable children, particularly street children, using a rights-based and participatory approach to provide education and life skills.

 Genesis and principles

-Butterflies was started in 1989 by Rita Panicker Pinto who also serves as its Executive Director.
-She created it after interacting with children living on the streets and railways platforms in Mumbai, India.
-Rita Panicker, along with Asst.
-Professor P. Nangia had conducted a Situational Analysis Study of Street and Working Children in Delhi for UNICEF in 1988.
+Butterflies was founded in 1989 by Rita Panicker, who continues to serve as its executive director.
+The organisation was established following her work with children living on the streets and railway platforms.

+Prior to founding Butterflies, Panicker, along with P. Nangia, conducted a situational analysis study of street and working children in Delhi for UNICEF in 1988.